sumn2u/frontend-roadmap-2022/roadmap.md

    * Float, grid, flexbox, positioning, display and box model are some of the important topics that are used for making layouts.
    * CSS Cascade is the way our browsers resolve competing CSS declarations.
    * CSS preprocessor is a program that lets you generate CSS from the preprocessor's own unique syntax. `SASS`, `LESS`, `Stylus` are some of the examples of it.
+   * CSS is notoriously difficult to manage in large, complex, rapidly-iterated systems. `BEM`, `OOCSS`, `SMACSS` are some of the ways of writing CSS that allows in writing more maintainable CSS.

 4. Javascript

    * It adds interactivity to an webpage. `Sliders`, `Cick interactions`, `popups` are some of its common implmentation seen in websites.